JNTurkson/Hydrogen-Methane-Nitrogen-Brine-Interfacial-Tension/README.md

 ## Reference

-For detailed methodology, benchmarking results, and practical applications of the models, please refer to:
+For adapted dataset, detailed methodology, benchmarking results, and practical applications of the models, please refer to:

   - Link to the paper will be added later.